i077/system/README.md

 | `git ...`       | Run a git command in the repo                              |

 You can also check the help function in the script itself.

+## Continuous Integration

+Workflows are setup via GitHub Actions to:

+- Evaluate the NixOS configurations present in this flake and push them to a binary cache, so that when I evaluate on my machines, they pull from that cache rather than doing the builds themselves.
+This runs against new commits pushed to the `master` branch and new pull requests.
+  This workflow is specified in [`.github/workflows/build.yml`](./.github/workflows/build.yml).
+- Update flake inputs every day (and upon manual trigger).
+  If any of the inputs have updated, push the update commit to a new branch and open a pull request (if one does not already exist).
+  GitHub will run the first workflow against this new PR, caching the evaluations so that they are ready when the commit is merged.
+  This workflow is specified in [`.github/workflows/update.yml`](./.github/workflows/update.yml).

 ## Helpful references for Nix flakes